Total Pageviews

 Find Bill

 While I could not go so far as to describe the heart as leaden, it was definitely short of chirpiness.
-This can be expected when friends gather at a favorite oasis to browse and sluice, enjoying rain on the roof and warmth in the hearts, and then the time comes to say a biento.
+This can be expected when friends gather at a favorite oasis to browse and sluice, enjoying rain on the roof and warmth in their hearts, and then the time comes to say a biento.
 You just don't want the good times to end.

 Copyright Bill Rasor 2012